!The ultimate guide to traveling to Cancun Mexico!

 WHERE TO EAT IN CANCUN

-The Culinary scene in Cancun is very eclectic although I believe there are still too feel real Mexican restaurants, compared to other parts of Mexico.
+The Culinary scene in Cancun is very eclectic, although I believe there are still too many real Mexican restaurants compared to other parts of Mexico.

 As a Cancun resident, I have tried quite a lot of restaurants and although I continue to try new ones every time I go back, it’s really difficult to keep up with all the new spots.

 I have published a full article on the best restaurants in Cancun that I invite you to read.
-Here below I am including my top three spots!
+Below are my top three spots!

-La Habichuela is a high-end restaurant Mexican Gourmet in the Downtown area close to Parque de las Palapas located in a beautiful setting.
+La Habichuela is a high-end Mexican gourmet restaurant in the Downtown area, close to Parque de las Palapas, in a beautiful setting.

 Address — Calle Margaritas #25, Downtown Cancun, Quintana Roo.